-We have invested heavily in our facilities and have a magnificent ground at Alveley Recreation Ground, and raised a potential player base of 60 people who regularly play cricket for the club.
+We have invested heavily in our facilities at Alveley Recreation Ground, and raised a potential player base of 90 people who regularly play cricket for the club.
 The club has always had a strong commitment to youth cricket and the continued growth in our junior section.
 So whether you’re a potential junior or adult player we can accommodate players of all standards and ages who want to enjoy and gain success from the sport.

 Off the field we have an active social calendar we regularly hold social events for all the family.
 Events include a 6 a side competition, BBQ's, charity events as well as screening live sport in The Pavilion